Cemeteries 50-Year Masterplan 2023

 A family can inter the ashes of a loved one into a family gravesite, following approval from the Shire.
 Please complete the form below.

-Grant of Right of Burial - gravesite
+Grant of right of burial

 It is important that the Grantee makes provisions in a legal document (e.g. their Will) to allow transfer of the Grant to another person if required.